tylerjl/puppet-elasticsearch/README.md

 ## Advanced features

-### X-Pack/Shield
+### X-Pack

-[X-Pack](https://www.elastic.co/products/x-pack) and [Shield](https://www.elastic.co/products/shield) file-based users, roles, and certificates can be managed by this module.
+[X-Pack](https://www.elastic.co/products/x-pack) file-based users, roles, and certificates can be managed by this module.

 **Note**: If you are planning to use these features, it is *highly recommended* you read the following documentation to understand the caveats and extent of the resources available to you.

 #### Getting Started

-Although this module can handle several types of Shield/X-Pack resources, you are expected to manage the plugin installation and versions for your deployment.
+Although this module can handle several types of X-Pack resources, you are expected to manage the plugin installation and versions for your deployment.
 For example, the following manifest will install Elasticseach with a single instance running X-Pack:

 ```puppet